rydmike/flex_seed_scheme/README.md

     );
 ```

 The contrast level provides a quick way to vary the contrast, but it can only be used with the `DynamicSchemeVariant` based variants, not with the `FlexTones` based variants.
 With `FlexTones` based variants, you can use multiple seed colors, but with the `DynamicSchemeVariant` only a single primary seed color.
 However, with `tones` based `FlexTones` you can create custom tones with even more flexibility in seed generation to make schemes with higher or less contrast.
-Two pre-configured high contrast tones exist earlier via `FlexTones.highContrast` and `FlexTones.ultraContrast`.
+Two pre-configured high contrast tones exist for this purpose `FlexTones.highContrast` and `FlexTones.ultraContrast`.
 You can use them as they are, or as examples of how to make your custom versions.

 ### Black and White Contrast

 Another way to modify `FlexTones` configurations for contrast and accessibility, is by forcing all
 **main** contrasting on colors and all surfaces on colors to only use black and white contrasting colors.
-If we remove the Material-3 guide used color system's colored contrasting colors, we can improve
+If we do not use the Material-3 guide's colored contrasting colors, we can improve
 color accessibility and contrast on any `FlexTones` configuration.

 > [!NOTE]